For many of us, our introduction to fishing came at a lake, pond, or reservoir.

 We caught our first fish.
 And we were hooked.

-My passion for fishing began at Copake Lake in update New York.
+My passion for fishing began at Copake Lake in upstate New York.
 Every summer, my family would load up our tan Chrysler station wagon and venture north from our suburban enclave on Long Island.
 We typically rented a small cabin on the lake, which typically had a dock.

 It was on these docks where my father—who was primarily a saltwater surfcaster– taught me how to handle a rod and reel, bait a hook, cast, and hope for the best.